 - Road sign recognition test, which assesses visual comprehension and traffic knowledge.

-Adapting Your Car for Driving After Stroke
+Car Adaptations for Driving After Stroke

 - Left-foot accelerators, for those with right side impairments

 - Swivel seats, that help individuals get into and out of the car